rez-trueagi-io/opencog/profile/README.md

 Git repos fall into four categories:

 ### OpenCog AtomSpace
-The core of the system: active, stable and supported.
+The core of the system.
+As of 2024, it is active, stable and supported.

 * [AtomSpace](https://github.com/opencog/atomspace) - Hypergraph database and query engine.
 * [CogServer](https://github.com/opencog/cogserver) and [atomspace-cog](https://github.com/opencog/atomspace-cog) - Networking, json, websockets.